 - 3.11.
-We will seek to remove any barriers preventing the market from delivering security of supply that lie within our remit.
+We will seek to remove any barriers preventing the market from delivering security of supply that lie within our remit and powers.
 We will work with Government to remove others, such as planning.
-We will continue to work with customers and industry stakeholders, for example by holding seminars, to ensure that market participants are aware of the options that they have to manage the difficulties created by higher prices during periods of tighter supplies.
+We will continue to work with customers and industry stakeholders, for example by holding seminars, to ensure that market participants are aware of the options that they have to manage the difficulties created by high and volatile prices during periods of tighter supplies.
 As part of this we will continue to try to facilitate improvements in demand-side management and response. - 3.12.
 In 2007 Ofgem and BERR developed new arrangements for analysing longer term security of supply issues, including publishing the first Energy Markets Outlook.
 This document outlines the prospects for medium- and long-term security of supply to help the industry and consumers make the decisions needed to maintain security of supply.
-We will publish the next Energy Markets Outlook by the end of 2008. - 3.13.
+Ofgem and BERR will publish the next Energy Markets Outlook by the end of 2008. - 3.13.
 Working with the industry and the Energy Emergencies Executive, we will maintain and improve the effectiveness of the contingency arrangements that underpin the gas and electricity markets in the event of an emergency. - 3.14.
-Ofgem will continue to work with BERR, the Health and Safety Executive, the Department for Environment, Food and Rural Affairs (Defra) and the European Commission to develop new gas quality standards that are non-discriminatory and cost effective.
-We will also continue to encourage National Grid to develop gas blending services that would enable continental European gas to be imported via the UK-Belgian interconnector.
-This is vital to ensure that continental gas supplies can reach the British market without compromising the integrity and safety of the network.
+Ofgem will continue to work with BERR, the Health and Safety Executive, the Department for Environment, Food and Rural Affairs (Defra) and the European Commission to develop new gas quality standards.
+Our aim will be to secure new standards that allow greater trading with and transportation of gas to and from continental Europe, who currently have different gas quality standards to the UK, but do not lead to customers facing very high costs to convert gas appliances to meet the new standards...

 - 3.15.
 We will continue to monitor the evolution of competitive markets and key indicators of security of supply and highlight any emerging issues to the market and to customers.
 The development of new gas infrastructure should ensure that Britain has secure gas supplies from a diverse range of sources over the next five years and beyond.
-We will facilitate this by adopting a light-touch approach to the regulation of new infrastructure providers. - 3.16.
+We will facilitate this by maintaining our light-touch approach to the regulation of new infrastructure providers where our analysis shows that the new infrastructure will enhance competition in the gas market. - 3.16.
 These developments will increase the interaction of the British market with European and global gas markets.
-Around 30 per cent of electricity is generated from gas-fired power stations, so there will be important interactions with the electricity market as well.
-Ofgem will monitor these developments and ensure that competition continues to evolve and security of supply is maintained. - 3.17.
+Over 30 per cent of electricity is generated from gas-fired power stations, so there will be important interactions with the electricity market as well.
+Ofgem will monitor these developments and ensure that competition continues to evolve and security of supply is maintained.

+- 3.17.
 Incentive-based regulation will be the best means of ensuring that the network regulatory regime remains fit for purpose and flexible enough to cope with changing circumstances.
-Significant network investment will continue to be needed, for instance to accommodate an increase in renewable and other low carbon generation and new gas imports.
-Our policies will be designed to facilitate the necessary new investment in a timely and efficient way.
+Significant network investment will be required, for instance to accommodate an increase in renewable and other low carbon generation and new gas imports.
+Our policies will be designed to facilitate the necessary new investment in a timely and efficient way. - 3.18.

-3.18.
 We will continue to develop a clear and predictable approach to network regulation in order to reduce uncertainty and provide a stable framework for long term decisions by network companies.
 We will also continue to work with and advise the Government to provide stability and certainty in the long term regulatory and policy framework to facilitate this investment.